-The difficulties in having a mental or emotional disability is recognized by the state of Florida.
-Due to this recognition Florida supports and endorses the use of emotional support animals as a part of someone's mental health treatment.
+Florida recognizes the difficulties of having a mental or emotional disability.
+Due to this recognition, Florida supports and endorses the use of emotional support animals as a part of someone's mental health treatment.

-Florida recently enacted a new law in 2020 to crack down on the misuse of emotional support animals.
-Not to worry though as we'll walk you through everything you need to know to make sure your letter is legitimate in the state of Florida
+Florida recently enacted a new law in 2020, SB 1084, to crack down on the misuse of emotional support animals.
+Not to worry, as we'll walk you through everything you need to know to ensure your letter is legitimate in Florida.

-That said, for people that need and depend on ESAs, Florida has friendly policies, laws, and approaches towards emotional support animals.
-The best way to find out if you qualify for an emotional support animal in Florida is to connect with a mental health professional licensed in the state of Florida.
+That said, for people that need and depend on ESAs, Florida has friendly policies, laws, and approaches toward emotional support animals.
+The best way to find out if you qualify for an emotional support animal in Florida is to connect with a mental health professional licensed in Florida.

 Florida's laws regarding emotional support animals and service animals primarily follows the guidance set at the Federal level.
 Those laws set at the Federal level extend to the state and grant protections to individuals with an ESA or PSD.